robert-annett/fix-viewer/README.md

 <!-- Plugin description -->
-# FIX Viewer Plugin for IntelliJ
+# FIX Message Viewer Plugin for IntelliJ

 This is an intellij plugin for viewing FIX (Financial Information eXchange) (.fix) files.